squaresurf/poodr_rspec/README.md

 # POODR RSpec

-This is an attempt to adapt the MiniTest examples and concepts from the testing chapter of [POODR](http://www.poodr.com/) to RSpec.
+This is an attempt to adapt the MiniTest examples and concepts from the testing chapter of [POODR] to RSpec.
+[POODR] is an incredible book that will help anyone writing [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) code no matter what language.

+## Disclaimer

+This repo has no affiliation with [POODR], [Sandy Metz](http://www.sandimetz.com/), or the Publisher.
+The library classes and MiniTest suite are mostly copied from the book.
+There are a few updates made, for example we  use `MiniTest::Test` instead of `MiniTest::Unit::TestCase`.
+The RSpec suite was written from scratch and not from the book.
+It is an attempt to convert the principles found from the MiniTest suite to RSpec.

 ## Installation